MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 1. A technician arrives onsite to fix a machine, but encounters a complex machine that they're not familiar with.
 The technician puts on a HoloLens 2, signs in using iris scanning, and launches Remote Assist.
 (Or, they launch Remote Assist from their mobile device.)

-2. Because the technician's company has enabled Dynamics Field Service integration, the technician selects a booking and views the recommended remote collaborator who has more experience with that machine.
+2. Because the technician's company has enabled Field Service integration, the technician selects a booking and views the recommended remote collaborator who has more experience with that machine.

 3. A remote collaborator joins the mixed reality call on Microsoft Teams desktop and sees what the technician sees.
 They start recording the call so the technician can use it for future reference.